 European Commission tells staff to work from home due to coronavirus

-The European Commission has decided to require most of its staff to work from home from Monday, March 16, due to the coronavirus, a person working at the EU executive told Reuters.
+The European Commission has decided to require most of its staff to work from home from Monday March 16 due to the coronavirus, the president of the EU executive told employees in a video recording on Thursday.
+"As of Monday, all colleagues in non-critical functions will have to telework," Commission President Ursula von der Leyen told staff.
+"Colleagues who ensure critical functions will need to be present at work," she said, adding that they would work in shifts.

-Only staff performing "critical functions" will need to present at work but will operate in shifts, the person said, citing an internal memo from Commission President Ursula von der Leyen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)